Rendez-vous (1985 film): Themes

 Rendez-vous is a dark yet powerful examination of love and sexual desire from the point of view of three emotionally scarred young people.
 The film is a lyrical exploration of love and loss, reality and fantasy.

+Production

+In 2023 Juliette Binoche said she was shocked during the scene where Nina is sleeping and Quentin and Paulot, played by Lambert Wilson and Wadeck Stanczak, put their hands between her legs.